jadraketx/AgentSociety/README_ct.md

 - Check one of these files exists: <experiment-dir>/.env, <experiment-dir-parent>/.env, or <repo-root>/.env.
 - Or regenerate with --env-file /absolute/path/to/.env.
 - Ensure AGENTSOCIETY_LLM_API_KEY is non-empty.

+Issue: Missing module errors (for example mcp.server.fastmcp)
+- Use the project venv Python, not system Python.
+- Run uv sync at repo root, then rerun using .venv/bin/python.

 Issue: Cost is null in performance_metrics.json
 - Add both pricing fields in config.yaml under metrics.pricing.